jekil/awesome-hacking/_pages/index.rst

 - `Duckhunt <https://github.com/pmsosa/duckhunt>`_ - Prevent RubberDucky (or other keystroke injection) attacks.
 - `Hardentools <https://github.com/securitywithoutborders/hardentools>`_ - A utility that disables a number of risky Windows features.
 - `Lynis <https://github.com/CISOfy/lynis>`_ - Security auditing tool for Linux, macOS, and UNIX-based systems.
 Assists with compliance testing (HIPAA/ISO27001/PCI DSS) and system hardening.
 Agentless, and installation optional.
+- `Osx-config-check <https://github.com/kristovatlas/osx-config-check>`_ - Verify the configuration of your OS X machine.

 Privacy
 -------

+- `GoSecure <https://iadgov.github.io/goSecure/>`_ - An easy to use and portable Virtual Private Network (VPN) system built with Linux and a Raspberry Pi.
 - `I2P <https://geti2p.net>`_ - The Invisible Internet Project.
 - `Nipe <https://github.com/GouveaHeitor/nipe>`_ - A script to make Tor Network your default gateway.
 - `SecureDrop <https://freedom.press/securedrop>`_ - Open-source whistleblower submission system that media organizations can use to securely accept documents from and communicate with anonymous sources.